 Our work is dependent upon the generosity of our supporters.
 Gifts left in Wills (legacies) are especially important.
 Gifts may be big or small, but their effect can be huge for animals.

 Wildlife facilities such as zoos and wild animal sanctuaries can be inspirational and educational, helping inspire future generations to preserve and protect animals and the planet.
-But not all zoos are the same.
+But not all facilities are the same.

-If you have ever felt concerned or uncomfortable for an animal’s welfare when visiting a zoo, please consider leaving a gift for Wild Welfare.
+If you have ever felt concerned or uncomfortable for an animal’s welfare when visiting a zoo, aquarium or wildlife facility, please consider leaving a gift for Wild Welfare.
 Our work aims to end the suffering of captive wild animals around the world and help ensure every animal is able to thrive and live a good life under human care.

 Leaving a gift in your Will to charity is easier than you might think – just follow the following steps: